 I recently discussed the pros and cons of using paper planners to keep track of our insanely busy lives as mothers in my post Get Organized – Paper Planners.
-But these are not the only tools available to help you get organized.
+But there are also tools available to help you get organized digitally.

 With the invention of computers and now smartphones, so many of us have replaced our paper planners for the convenience of a digital program like Google Calendar.